bergcavalcante/laravel-docker/README.md

 ## Architecture & Design Patterns

 ### Service Layer Pattern
-Business logic is separated into service classes (`TaskService`, `CommentService`) to keep controllers thin and promote reusability.
+Business logic is separated into service classes (`GetTasksForBuildingService`, `GetTaskCommentsService`, `StoreTaskService`, `StoreCommentService`) to keep controllers thin and promote reusability.

 ### Repository Pattern
 Models use Eloquent ORM with proper relationships, acting as a data access layer.